 Florian from Munich

-Florian is 40 years old, the younger of two brothers, and lives with his 76-year-old mother in Munich.
-Florian has had epilepsy since he was 9 years old, possibly as a result of meningitis/encephalitis that was detected too late.
-His mother Elisabeth remembers: 2 weeks before the first epilepsy seizure he had a stiff neck and was then a few days in Klinikum Harlaching (Munich), and there he was only massaged at that time.
-Then it was said at some point later that the stiff neck was the beginning of meningitis and later encephalitis and that might be the reason for his epilepsy.
+Florian is 40 years old, the younger of two brothers, who lives with his 76 year old mother in Munich.
+Florian has had epilepsy since he was nine years old, possibly as a result of meningitis/encephalitis that was detected too late.
+His mother Elisabeth remembers the time well: two weeks before his first epilepsy seizure he had spent a few days in a clinic in Munich, receiving massage treatment for a stiff neck.
+Later we were told that the stiff neck was the beginning of meningitis and later encephalitis, and it might have been the reason for his epilepsy.

-“One day in March 1990 I found Florian wriggling and shaking in his bunk bed.
-He was sleeping in the same room with his brother Manuel – Florian upstairs, the older one downstairs.
-Since it was carnival time, I first thought he was having a joke on me, but then I realized he couldn’t stop and immediately called the family doctor.
-By then Florian was 9 years old.
-The whole bed was wet, but he was not a bed wetter.
-Then the emergency doctor was called and Florian was taken to Haunersche Children’s Hospital in Munich.”
-The doctors diagnosed epilepsy, kept Florian in the hospital for 2 weeks, prescribed medication and were confident that this would get his epilepsy under control and Florian would become seizure-free.
-This reassured the family at that time.
+“One day in March 1990, I found Florian wriggling and shaking in his bunk bed.
+He and his brother Manuel shared a room – Florian in the top bunk, and his older brother in the bottom one.
+Since it was carnival time, I thought he was joking with me at first, but when I realized he couldn’t stop, I immediately called the doctor.
+Florian was nine at the time.
+The whole bed was wet, but he was not a bed-wetter.
+Then the emergency doctor was called, and Florian was taken to Haunersche Children’s Hospital in Munich.”
+The doctors diagnosed epilepsy, kept Florian in the hospital for two weeks, prescribed medication and were confident that this would get his epilepsy under control and Florian would become seizure-free.
+This reassured the family at the time.

 At school, everyone was very supportive and helpful.
 There was a mat in the principal’s office in case Florian suffered a seizure during school hours.
-And then when he went to First Communion, a mat was also placed in the church in case of a spontaneous seizure.
-However, Florian had regular seizures despite the medication, about one seizure per week, and seizures even when he was well – both during the day and at night.
-Five years after the first seizure, Florian came to Bethel clinic in Bielefeld for treatment for a few months.
-Surgery was ruled out because it would not have been possible to operate on all the affected areas.
-Florian was therefore permanently dependent on medication and extensive care and never became seizure-free.
-Until the fourth grade, he participated in general schooling, then he went to a private school where his special needs could be better taken care of.
+And when he received his First Communion, a mat was also placed in the church in case of a spontaneous seizure.
+However, despite the medication, Florian had regular seizures: about one seizure a week, and they even happened when he was feeling well – both during the day and at night.
+Five years after the first seizure, Florian went to the Bethel clinic in Bielefeld for a few months’ treatment.
+He could not have surgery because it would not have been possible to operate on all the affected areas.
+This meant that Florian became permanently dependent on medication and extensive care and never became seizure-free.
+He attended general education until the fourth grade, when he moved to a private school where more attention could be given to his special needs.

-Florian’s father, who died a few years ago, ran a law firm in Munich and his mother also worked there.
-In the years leading up to adolescence, Florian developed various anxieties and was always lovingly cared for by his entire family.
-When he was in Bethel for a longer stay for further examinations, his mother came to visit him every weekend.
-Over the years, Mrs. Lindner became more and more familiar with the effects and after-effects of the disease and the associated risks, such as SUDEP.
+Florian’s father, who died a few years ago, ran a law firm in Munich where his mother also used to work.
+In the years up to adolescence, Florian developed various anxieties and was always lovingly cared for by his entire family.
+When he was in Bethel for a longer stay for further tests, his mother came to visit him every weekend.
+Over the years, Mrs Lindner became increasingly familiar with the effects and after-effects of the disease and its associated risks, such as SUDEP.
 She knows exactly how to turn and position her son to avoid further complications from a seizure as much as possible.
-Recently, the Lindner family has also had the NightWatch with GSM module and they are currently working with caregivers to get Florian into a good care facility.
-Florian has been under the care of Dr. Stephan Arnold, MVZ Nymphenburg in Munich, for years and they feel he has received excellent care there.
+Recently, the Lindner family has also been using the NightWatch with a GSM module, and they are currently collaborating with healthcare professionals to get Florian moved into a good care facility.
+Florian has been under the excellent care of Dr Stephan Arnold, of MVZ Nymphenburg in Munich for years.

 Florian is a very confident, warm, and empathetic man.
-He copes well with his disease and epilepsy also annoys him sometimes because he can’t do as he likes.
-For example, can’t just go out alone or go away.
-The disease makes him dependent on the care of others and yet Florian has remained confident and interested in many things over all these years.
-He likes to help his mother with all the household chores, he likes to help with the preparations for cooking and in the kitchen.
-If his mother is ever unwell, he is totally touching and puts his arm around her or says motivationally “Come on, Mom, I’ll ride with you in the car, so you don’t have to go alone.”
+Although he is coping well with his disease, epilepsy also annoys him sometimes because he can’t do what he wants.
+For example, he can’t just go outside or go anywhere.
+The disease makes him dependent on the care of others, but throughout the years Florian has remained confident and interested in many things.
+He likes to help his mother with household chores, preparations for dinner and in the kitchen.
+When his mother is ever unwell, he is deeply compassionate, putting his arm around her or being encouraging: “Come on, Mum, I’ll go in the car with you, so you don’t have to go alone.”

 “Florian needs constant care.
 He is not in a wheelchair, he can walk a bit on his own, but the wheelchair must always be with him, even when we go to Holy Mass.
-He likes to go to church, and every Sunday if he can.
+He likes to go to church, every Sunday if he can.
 Our home church is the baroque church of St. Maria Thalkirchen, it is our beautiful pilgrimage church.
-Florian knows the priest personally and the priest always gives him a pep talk, he also visited him in rehab after his suicide attempt.
-Florian is very religious, he says prayers in the evening for the animals and also for his brother and that his mother will live for a long time.
-Sometimes I hear him praying, which is always very nice.”
+Florian knows the priest personally and the priest always cheers him up.
+He even visited him in the clinic after his suicide attempt.
+Florian is very religious; he says prayers in the evening for the animals and also for his brother and prays that his mother will live for a long time.
+Sometimes I hear him praying, which I think is always very nice.”

-We wish the Lindner family continued strength and all the best!
+We wish the Lindner family strength to keep going and all the best!

 The interview was conducted by Birgit E. Langen/NightWatch / December 2021